-This project has been plagued by delays due to Covid, weather and, most recently, a fire.
-However, the team is optimistic and replanting soon.
+This project has been plagued by delays due to Covid, weather and, a fire in 2022.
+However, the damaged area has been replanted.
 See this article on RNZ.

 News November 2022